sneumann/specifications/DefinedTerm/README.md

 It is not intended to duplicate the content and expressivity of powerful ontology representations and serialisations like OWL or RDF.

+# Profile for DefinedTermSet

+Properties of controlled vocabulary available through terminology and lookup services or portals can be de captured in the `DefinedTermSet` profile.

+There are also cases where controlled vocabulary are not available through terminology and lookup services or portals and which are not formalized into an ontology.
+In such cases, there may not be a suitable IRI and additional information would be needed.
+Eg- The ClinicalTrials.gov's Protocol Registration and Results System (PRS) Schema has controlled vocabulary used as values for many properties but these terms are not necessarily in a formal ontology.
+In this case, it is important to leverage the `DefinedTermSet` profile to ensure sufficient information is included for provenance.